Position

 • Bachelor’s degree in Business, Marketing, or a related field.

-• Strong knowledge of sales and negotiation techniques.
+• Strong understanding of sales principles and techniques.

 • Ability to work independently and as part of a team.